kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-first.md

 ---

-## Blocking a virtual thread is not the same as blocking a carrier
+## Blocking a virtual thread is not the same as blocking a carrier { #blocking-virtual-thread }

 The word *blocking* became overloaded during the reactive era, and this creates confusion when discussing virtual threads.